Darth-Apple/Profile-Status-Updates/readme.txt

 CONTRIBUTING:
 -----------------------------------------

+Many have already contributed privately.
+These contributions are immensely helpful!
+I cannot possibly overstate just how much I greatly appreciate the help that I've received on this plugin.
+It has made this development possible.

-Please create any pull requests for contributions!
-Several people have expressed interest in contributing.
+If you'd like to help, please fork on Github and create any pull requests for contributions!
 I will give a shout out to all contributors on the official release, and look forward to collaborating on the development of this plugin.

 Some guidelines for contributions:

- - Make sure they are secure and stable. :)

- - I've brought this project back from the dead.
+ - I've brought this project back from the dead (from all the way back in 2014).
 There are some issues that are still being fixed regarding the code itself.
 As such, there are bits of inline CSS and other issues that are being resolved.
 If you catch something and would like to fix it, please do not hesitate.
 It is a huge help for the final project.

- - The initial release will focus on stability, not on additional features.
-A follow up release will add additional features, but the current focus is to ensure that the initial release is as stable as possible.
+ - The initial release will focus on stability, not necessarily on additional features.
+That being said, nothing is off the table and all ideas and requests are welcome.
+A follow up release will add additional features!

- - Whatever we do, we will not edit the headerinclude template (unless we have an accompanying compatibility mode with an alternative method of loading scripts).
-This template is modified on most MyBB upgrades, and as such, we avoid modifying this template to prevent issues on MyBB updates.
-Currently, there is inline javascript, however.
-This is not ideal.
-If anyone would like to help resolve this, please feel free to contribute!
-Javascript is my weak point, so it's one of the most needed areas for contribution on this plugin.
+ - I need help with the Javascript aspect of things.
+It's not my strong suit.
+I've gotten almost all of the Ajax to work as intended, but there are still bits and pieces of inline JS still hanging in the templates.
+If you see something that can be improved, please do not hesitate.
+It will be a huge help for the final project!

 -----------------------------------------
 INSTALLATION: